4f3rg4n/CTF-Events-Writeups/Potluck-CTF-2023/House_Of_Water_Smallbin_Variant.md

 Therefore, when we overwrite the `fd` & `bk` pointers of the unsorted bin entries, we need to take care of this and brute force the second nibble that belongs to ASLR, which ends with a 1/16 percent success rate.

 ## The small-bin variant
-Here, we bypass the 1/16 brute force by creating our fake chunk at the last 0x200 offsets range near the end of the tcache area, along with another heap chunk immediately after the tcache in that same range (offset 0x290), i'll call that chunk "head chunk".
+Here, we bypass the 1/16 brute force by creating our fake chunk at the last 0x200 offsets range near the end of the tcache area, along with another heap chunk immediately after the tcache in that same range (offset 0x290), We'll call that chunk "head chunk".

 Then we create another two chunks of the same size as the head chunk and free all the chunks in this order:
 1. free(chunk_one)